About Spark 101

 Founder and President

 Since 2001, Jane has led multiple national and regional educator-employer collaborations designed to prepare and inspire students on the path toward professional readiness.
 These cross-sector alliances have been grounded in research, with collaborative designs and embedded evaluations for evidenced-based performance management.
 Jane has led many projects that deliver progress in student understanding, interest, and skills critical to career success, with a special focus on STEM.
 Her groundbreaking approach is featured in numerous education and business publications, including a 2009 Harvard Business School case study, “Leading for Equity” and a 2014 University of Phoenix report, “Investment Criteria for STEM Education: What Counts for Excellence in STEM Programs?”
-Jane is responsible for strategic clarity, ensuring that all programs meet criteria for fiscal and mission integrity with evidence of student impact.
+Jane ensures overall strategies and programming meets criteria for mission alignment and that the organization is effectively collecting and communicating evidence of mission impact on short-term targets and longer-term goals.

 Vice President, Operations

-Emily is an accomplished business operations leader with extensive experience in budget design and oversight, financial allocation and forecasting, personnel supervision, production scheduling, contract negotiation, and client collaboration.
+Emily is an accomplished business operations leader with more than 15 years experience in budget design and oversight, financial allocation and forecasting, personnel supervision, production scheduling, contract negotiation, and client collaboration.
 She has deep knowledge of nonprofit best practices, including governance, legal and accounting requirements.
-Emily handles all logistical aspects of the grant application process and manages the Spark 101 website.
+Emily handles all logistical aspects of the grant application process and oversees the infrastructure behind the development and execution of career case challenges that feature high-skill, high-opportunity careers and align those careers to national and state academic standards.
+Emily is responsible for the accuracy and reliability of operating, programmatic and fiscal data used for decision-making as well as the adoption of consistent, quality project management best practices across programmatic implementations and special projects and events.

 Tiffany Godbout Williams